Affiliate links on Android Authority may earn us a commission. Learn more.

 Huawei’s foldable phone was shown off on-stage at MWC 2019, finally confirming the device’s Mate X name.
 This two-in-one device is the first from the Chinese company and is most likely the biggest rival that Samsung has in this new form factor market.

-Huawei also unveiled that the Mate X with 8GB of RAM and 512GB of built-in storage will cost 2,299 euros when it arrives sometime this summer.
-Although it’s unlikely that the foldable will make its way stateside, this would bring the device’s cost to roughly $2,110 before sales tax.
+HUAWEI also unveiled that the Mate X with 8GB of RAM and 512GB of built-in storage will cost 2,299 euros.
+Although it’s unlikely that the foldable will make its way stateside, this would bring the device’s cost to roughly $2,600 before sales tax.

 6.38-inch rear screen (when closed), 25:9, 2480 x 892